AleGarciaBernal/Film-Stories/README.md

-# movie_stories
+# Film Stories

-A new Flutter project.
+A new Flutter project about people loving movie frames 🎞️

 ## Getting Started